Standards for the Electrical Properties of Plastic

 Electrically conductive plastics are used in flexible electronics, thin assemblies and transparent displays.
 ISO standard 472 gives the vocabulary for other ISO standards for plastic.
 There are no polymers that conduct an electrical charge without the addition of conductive additives, though plastics differ in how well they conduct or resist an electrical charge.

-ISO 9944, released in 1990, is the process for determining the electrical conductivity of plastic made from phenolic resins.
+ISO 9944 outlines the process for determining the electrical conductivity of plastic made from phenolic resins.
 ISO 8031 outlines the process of determining the electrical resistance of rubber hosts and tubing.

 ISO 16525 is a set of nine standards for testing conductive adhesives.
 ISO 16525 part 2 or ISO 16525-2 gives the test method for determining the electrical characteristics of electrically conductive adhesives.